Targeted Local Projections: Model set-up

 This assumption ensures that the process $\tilde{y}_t$ around which the VAR process $y_t$ is locally misspecified is stationary.
-Assumption \ref{asn:1}(iii) ensures that the dynamic causal effects of the shocks $\varepsilon_{i,t}$ are identified through ordering, a common assumption for identification.
+Assumption \ref{asn:1}(iii) ensures that the dynamic causal effects of the shocks $\epsilon_{i,t}$ are identified through ordering, a common assumption for identification.

-The impulse response at horizon $h=\{0,\dots,h^{max}\}$ is defined as
+The impulse response at horizon $h=\{0,\dots,H\}$ is defined as

 where $J_i$ and $J_j$ are the selection vectors of dimensions $k \times 1$ with 1 in the position of $i$ or $j$ and $0$ otherwise.
 Note that the IRF we consider at each horizon is a scalar.
-If the model has more than one lag $q>1$, we can transform it into a local-to-VAR($1$) using the companion matrix, and therefore the theory only considers the local-to-VAR(1) data generating process.
-The simulations consider multiple lags in the VAR estimation.
-We also omit the intercept for simplicity, however this can be included in the lag structure without further complications besides additional notation.
+If the true data generating process (DGP) has more than one lag $q>1$, we can transform it into a local-to-VAR($1$) using the companion matrix, and therefore consider without loss of generality the local-to-VAR(1) data generating process.
+We also omit in the DGP above the intercept for simplicity; however, this can be included without further complications besides additional notation.